himoose/user-docs/docs/features/key-points.md

 Extract the most important points from articles and content as clean, scannable bullet points.
 This improves content accessibility, helps readers quickly grasp main ideas, and boosts SEO with structured content.

 Hi, Moose uses **semantic compression** — AI that understands meaning and context to identify what's truly important, not just what appears frequently.
-This means your key points capture the essence of your content, not just surface-level summaries.
+This means your key points capture the essence of your content, not just surface-level or overly verbose summaries.

 Key points appear at the beginning of your content, giving busy readers instant value and encouraging them to read the full article.